Construct an object containing non-standard arguments for growth_rate().

 smoothing parameter, typically (but not necessarily) in \((0,1]\).
 When

-is specified, the coefficient \(\lambda\) of the integral of the squared second derivative in the fit (penalized log likelihood) criterion is a monotone function ofspar
+sparis specified, the coefficient \(\lambda\) of the integral of the squared second derivative in the fit (penalized log likelihood) criterion is a monotone function ofspar, see the details below.
+Alternativelylambdamay be specified instead of the scale freespar=\(s\).- all.knots

 if